nus-cs2103-AY2223S1/ip/docs/README.md

 # <a name = "top"></a>User Guide
 Are you missing deadlines because you can't remember all the work you have?<br> Do not worry!!
-We have **The Bro**, your personal task manager to the rescue.
+We have **Bro**, your personal task manager to the rescue.

 <p align = "left">
 <img src= "Ui.png" width = "300">